aptoma/drpublish-plugin-api/README.md

 Authentication explained
 ==============
-DrPublish always sends an encrypted token to all apps that are being loaded so that the app can check that they are in fact being loaded by DrPublish with a valid user logged in.
-Apps should always verify this token.
+When an app is loaded DrPublish send an encrypted token to the app, this is done so the app can check that it is actually being loaded by a DrPublish instance with a valid user logged in.
+Apps should always verify this token, otherwise this security aspect dissappears.
-Conversely, apps now also have to authenticate themselves to DrPublish before they are allowed to access the API.
-They are hidden until this has been done.
+Conversely, apps also have to authenticate themselves to DrPublish before they are allowed to access the API.
+The iframe that contains them are hidden until this has been done.
 If a app does not authenticate itself within 60 seconds of being loaded, it is killed.

 This two-way authentication provides enhanced security both for DrPublish (it won't load unauthorized apps) and for the user (apps may only be accessed through DrPublish).